 Anchorage can get quite cold in the spring.
 Fort Lauderdale is much warmer than Anchorage in the spring.
-The temperature in Fort Lauderdale is usually 75°F (24°C) in April, and Anchorage stays around 36°F (2°C).
+The daily temperature in Fort Lauderdale averages around 75°F (24°C) in April, and Anchorage fluctuates around 36°F (2°C).

 In Anchorage, it's very sunny this time of the year.
 It's quite sunny in Fort Lauderdale.
 In the spring, Fort Lauderdale often gets more sunshine than Anchorage.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Anchorage receives 233 hours of full sun.

 Fort Lauderdale usually gets more rain in April than Anchorage.
 Fort Lauderdale gets 3.1 inches (78 mm) of rain, while Anchorage receives 0.7 inches (18 mm) of rain this time of the year.